diederikh/Cocoamon-blog/_posts/2015-03-03-example-of-objc-dynamics-in-swift.markdown

+---
+layout: post
-# Example of converting Objective-C dynamics to Swift
+title: "Example of converting Objective-C dynamics to Swift"
+date: 2015-03-03 09:30
+comments: false
+published: true
+tags: swift
+featured: true
+---

 Some time ago I had to convert an Objective-C category I use to load UIView's from XIB's.